mjpclab/go-http-file-server/README.md

 -c|--cert <file>
     Specify TLS certificate file.
-    If both "cert" and "key" are specified, the server serves in TLS mode for HTTPS protocol.

 -k|--key <file>
     Specify key file of TLS certificate.
-    If both "cert" and "key" are specified, the server serves in TLS mode for HTTPS protocol.

 -t|--template <file>
     Use a custom template file for rendering pages, instead of builtin template.